ferdiebergado/goexpress/README.md

 Optionally, you can register path-specific middlewares by passing them as arguments after the handler.

-Example:

 ```go
 router.Post("/todos", CreateTodoHandler, SessionMiddleware, AuthMiddleware)
 ```

-In this example, the route has two specific middlewares: SessionMiddleware and AuthMiddleware.
+In here, the route has two specific middlewares: SessionMiddleware and AuthMiddleware.

 You can pass any number of middlewares to a route.